googleapis/google-cloud-cpp/doc/contributor/howto-guide-setup-development-workstation.md

 ## macOS

-> :warning: This is a work in progress.
-These instructions might be incomplete
+> :warning: this is work in progress, these instructions might be incomplete
 > because we don't know how to create a "fresh" macOS install to verify we did
 > not miss a step.